 The most comprehensive out of several small markets in the area, the Bloomfield Saturday Farmers Market runs every Saturday from May 18 to November 2.
 Here, you can expect to find everything from fresh local produce to grass-fed meat, local honey, and kombucha.

-Be sure to keep an eye out for the Freedom Farms organic produce truck, boozy baked goods from Prohibition Pastries, and Bloody Mary Dill Pickles from The Pickled Chef.
 Also be sure to check out Wise County Biscuits for buttermilk biscuits and Appalachian-inspired breakfast items (you’ll know you’re in the right place if you see a line).

 Federal Galley food hall is one of two prominent food incubators in Pittsburgh– the other being Smallman Galley in the Strip District.
 Like Smallman Galley, Federal Galley is a unique dining concept that is best described as a “food incubator”.

 Here, undiscovered chefs can test-drive new concepts before opening a restaurant.
 Go for weekend brunch to taste a variety of delicious dishes like fried chicken and “funnel cake fries,” fancy huevos rancheros, and kung pao cauliflower.
 Or, opt for gluten-free pizza or french fries topped with butternut squash, goat cheese, pumpkin seeds, and lentils.
 (Trust us, it’s delicious.)

 Both Federal Galley and Smallman Galley are great, but Federal is a little more open concept and draws a lively crowd on the weekends.
 Just be advised that the restaurants here rotate constantly, so if you discover something you love, it might only be available for a limited run.

 Ace Hotel Pittsburgh